stblassitude/c3toctrack/README.md

 * `speed`: in km/h
 * `trackmarker`: in meters, relative to the track.
 * `trackname`: name of the track segment the train is on.

+## GeoJson

+Both tracks and trains are also available in [GeoJson](https://geojson.org) format.

+The features have additional properties according to [simplestyle](https://github.com/mapbox/simplestyle-spec/tree/master/1.1.0).

 # Setting Up